optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 - Since we read a lot of information from function signatures (as opposed to registering options somewhere), there is no duplicated information.
-If we change the approach to collecting information, we still need to ensure there is no duplication or possibility to provide wrong information to estimagic.
+If we change the approach to collecting information, we still need to ensure there is no duplication or possibility to provide wrong information to optimagic.

 **Problems**